-Like I’ve said KDE Plasma is the best desktop environment I have used.
+Like I’ve said KDE Plasma is the best Linux desktop environment I have used.
 To draw a comparison I would say it is the Nova Launcher of Linux DEs but for a few exceptions.
 KDE Plasma is highly customizable and quite literally if you can imagine a desktop you can design it on your own with KDE Plasma.
 That is if you’re patient enough to learn the nuances of the Plasma desktop and the workarounds to the annoyingly missing basic features.
-I’ve actually written a guide on how to turn KDE Plasma into a macOS clone where you can learn quite a bit as you follow the guide.
+I’ve actually written a guide on turning KDE Plasma into a macOS clone where you can learn quite a bit as you follow the guide.

 2. GNOME – customizable, easy to use, quite popular

 GNOME is not nearly as customizable as KDE but it is still pretty customizable.
 It is undoubtedly the most popular DE for Linux and as a result, most desktop themes you’ll find are made with GNOME is mind.
 So while you can’t manually tweak everything to your own liking you do have the option to choose from hundreds of different themes.
 Installing them on GNOME is also quite darn easy.
-It is the default DE for many if not most Linux distros and even has some popular DEs that are based on GNOME or are forks of it like Cinnamon, Unity etc.
+It is the default DE for many if not most Linux distros and even has some popular DEs that are based on GNOME or are forks of it like Cinnamon, Unity, etc.

 That, coupled with the fact that there are a ton of extensions for GNOME available make life much easier with GNOME.
 It is heavier on resources like KDE but if your PC can handle it and you don’t want to mess around changing things manually GNOME is the way to go.
 If you do decide to give GNOME a try, you might want to check out these articles:

-- How to Install Stock GNOME Shell on Ubuntu
+- Install Stock GNOME Shell on Ubuntu

 - How to install GNOME Shell Extensions